TheCodeGeek-PPE/ancel-tester/README.md

 # Ancel BA101 Battery Tester serial data parser app

-The Ancel BA101 lead-acid Battery Tester is an easy to use and versatile lead-acid battery tester for car, UPS or other similar batteries.
-The tester has a mini-USB serial output port which can be used to log and report the measured test data.
-Unfortunately the software that it comes with is proprietary, closed source, runs only on Windows and it cannot be downloaded without making an account on the Ancel website.
+The Ancel BA101 lead-acid Battery Tester is an easy-to-use and versatile lead-acid battery tester for car, UPS, or other similar batteries.
+The tester has a mini-USB serial output port, which can be used to log and report the measured test data.
+Unfortunately, the software that it comes with is proprietary, closed source, runs only on Windows, and cannot be downloaded without making an account on the Ancel website.

 This repo builds on [ancel-tester](https://github.com/SilverGreen93/ancel-tester) written by [SilverGreen93](https://github.com/SilverGreen93), which proposes a platform agnostic python3 script which connects to a serial port, receives the data from the Ancel BA101 Battery Tester and displays it in the terminal so that it can be logged and/or printed as needed.
 It has been included for reference.
 He did the hard part, so give him some credit.